UNOTeaching/project-python-sudoku/README.md

       #YOUR CODE HERE
       return cls(sudoku)
 ```
 in the class ```Sudoku```.
-This method takes as argument a string, parses it and  returns a ```Sudoku``` object that represents the sudoku in the string ```s```.
+This method takes as its argument a string, parses it and returns a ```Sudoku``` object that represents the sudoku in the string ```s```.
 Internally this ```Sudoku``` object should have its attribute ```board``` filled appropriately.
-For each cell in the sudoku that has a value, the dictionary should contain an entry with the position of the cell as key and the value of the cell as value.
+For each cell in the sudoku that has a value, the dictionary should contain an entry with the position of the cell as the key and the value of the cell as the value.
 Please check [Question 2](#question-2-parsing-models-10-points) for more details about the format.
 There should not be entries for cells that contain no value.
-For instance, for the input at this begining of the page, we obtain the dictionary object:
+For instance, for the input at the beginning of the page, we obtain the dictionary object:
 ```python
 {
    (1, 1): 5, (1, 2): 3, (1, 5): 7,